-If you are thinking of deleting Google Authenticator from your phone, please wait for a minute and let me explain what you should do first to save yourself a lot of trouble.
+If you are thinking of removing Google Authenticator from your phone, please wait for a minute and let me explain what you should do first to save yourself a lot of trouble.
 Whether you don’t like the design of the Google Authenticator app or are upset about the lack of a backup option, or perhaps you bought a new phone, follow the steps below to make sure you won’t regret it.

 Make sure to copy the Backup Codes, QR-Codes, or Secret Keys before deciding to remove Google Authenticator from your phone.
 Alternatively, you can Transfer the 2FA Secret Keys to your new phone using the Google Authenticator Transfer Accounts option and then delete the app from the old device.

 There is no question that Two-Factor Authentication is the primary defense mechanism against the account takeover.